joshkitt/cloud-certification/aws/aws-csaa.md

 Alias - points a URL to an AWS Resource - works for root domain and non root domain
 - A custom AWS extension to DNS

-## Amazon API Gateway
+### Amazon API Gateway
 - Fully managed API management service
 - Directly integrates with multiple AWS services
 - Provides monitoring and metrics on API calls
 - Supports VPC and on-prem private apps

-Can do authorization
-API keys can be associated with a client / user
-    - Can track consumption
+- Track clien consumption of API

-Can sit in front of microservices with disparate backends
+- Can sit in front of microservices with disparate backends

-Versioning

-Handle different environments

-Handle Security (Authz Authn)
+- Versioning - maintain multiple versions
+- Environments - dev, test, stage, prod, etc.

-Create API keys
+- Create API keys

-Throttle requests
+- __Throttle requests to prevent attacks / abuse__

-Transform requests / responses
+- Transform requests / responses
+- Can use custom domain
+- Supports AWS Certificate Manager (free)
+- __API Caching - TTL__ to improve performance
+- Scales automatically
+- __Need to enable CORS on API Gateway__

 Security:
+- Authz and Authn
+    - API keys can be associated with a client / user
 - IAM permissions - client passes Sig v4 header
 - Lambda Authorizer (formerly Custom Authorizers)
     - Validate token passed in header